 Building her home took 5 years and cost $50,000.
 There were many esteemed hands involved in the completion of her home which emphasized the connection between the surrounding environment and herself.
 Many primitive material were used such as eucalyptus, oak and redwood, rocks and flagstone, adobe, bricks and tiles, plaster, concrete and stucco.

 Strong hand-picked rocks based on their size, shape and color from the slopes of the mountain.
 Adobe bricks to create the second story were many from the clay soil found along the drainage.

-The end product was a multi-level, twenty-seven room (five bedroom, four bath), 12,000 square foot home complete with four to eight foot thick walls, a 72'x16' living room, a sixteen foot ceiling, a sitting room, swing porch, pantry, four fireplaces, a dutch oven, dumb waiter, complete intercom system and a gasoline-engine-assisted windmill.
+When the castle was finally finished, it was a multi-level, 27-room, 12,000 sq. floor home.
+It contained a sitting room, swing porch, pantry, four fireplaces, a dutch oven, dumb waiter, complete intercom system and a gasoline-engine-assisted windmill.

 The windmill pumped water from the springs to redwood storage tanks and the room under the windmill was used to cool meats and vegetables.

 Former archaeologist Ron May chimed in on his experiences here, saying this: "In 1977, the owner of The Castle contacted and invited me to visit the building and property.
 He was in the Hertlein family (liquor manufacturers).
 I observed a notebook of photos and heard the story of the spiritualist who selected each boulder/rock to build the castle.